About the course

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are not normally held as part of the admissions process for candidates whose application provides evidence fulfilling all the entry requirements.

 Interviews may be held with candidates whose application requires clarification or further information in relation to one or more aspect of the entry requirements, such as those identified below as other qualifications, evidence of excellence and relevant experience.

 References outlining academic potential and suitability to study for the intended course are secured before discussion with the applicant takes place.
-This will be conducted by either telephone, face-to-face or Skype and there will be a minimum of two interviewers.
+This will be conducted by either telephone, face-to-face or video link and there will be a minimum of two interviewers.
 Applications may be rejected without further direct contact with the applicant.

 How your application is assessed

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements described under that heading.